smartdevicelink/sdl_evolution/proposals/0095-AOA-multiplexing.md

 ### The app that has actual UsbAccessory's permission sends ParcelFileDescriptor to active SdlRouterService
 When a user plugs in their device to an AOA connection, they are prompted with selection dialog.
 The dialog contains all apps that support the currently connected accessory.
 In this dialog there is also an option to always open a specific app for that accessory.
-We basically assume the app that receives AOA intent gets the accessory permission, and then the app works as the router for AOA transport. if the user picks an app to always receive the AOA intent and it propagates the router service, all multiplexed connections will go through that apps router service regardless if there is a newer router service present.
+We basically assume the app that receives AOA intent gets the accessory permission, and then the app works as the router for AOA transport. if the user picks an app to always receive the AOA intent and it propagates the router service, all multiplexed connections will go through that app's router service regardless of if there is a newer router service present.
 If by chance that is not a trusted router service, no other apps will ever connect until the user clears the flag.

 To solve the issue, we take the approach where sending the USB device's descriptor (ParcelFileDescriptor) from user granted app to active router service.
 The sequence diagram in **Fig. 1: sequence diagram for AOA multiplexing running on secondary transport** shows how it works.